Sylvia Group Account Executive

 About Gorete Cadieux and Sylvia Group

 With more than three decades of experience serving the personal insurance needs of Sylvia Group clients, Gorete Cadieux works with multiple companies to find the best available coverage at a price that makes the most sense for your budget.
-She takes a consultative approach to working with clients, enabling them to make informed, educated decisions about their insurance policies.
-Gorete also specializes in coastal insurance, helping homeowners with the challenges of protecting property along Massachusetts' SouthCoast and other waterfront areas.
+Using SPS — the Sylvia Protection System — she takes a consultative approach to working with clients, enabling them to make informed, educated decisions about their insurance policies.